cry-inc/dmarc-report-viewer/README.md

 It is *strongly* recommended use the automatic HTTPS feature that will automatically fetch and renew a certificate from Let's Encrypt.
 This feature uses the TLS-ALPN-01 challenge, which uses the HTTPS port 443 also for the challenge.
 No port 80 required!
 Alternatively, you can use an separate HTTPS reverse proxy like [Caddy](https://caddyserver.com/) to secure the application.
+The application works also when being served via reverse-proxy on a non-root folder!

-To use the automatic HTTPS feature you need to make sure that the public port exposed to the internet is 443.
+To use the included HTTPS feature you need to make sure that the public port exposed to the internet is 443.
 You should also persist the certificate caching directory on your host file system:

     sudo docker run --rm \